TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```
 And while it may match scratch units while the high quality pen is disabled, when **high quality pen is on**, the resolution will often be higher.
 Your projects need to account for that.

+> [!NOTE]
-Note: Those custom areas can either be set or not set.
+> Those custom areas can either be set or not set.
 When they aren't set, they use X1:`0` Y1:`0` X2:`render target width` Y2:`render target height` and automatically update with resolution changes.
 If you set them to custom values, you need to handle rescaling manually.

 ---
 ```scratch